WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Experiment

-\paragraph{\textsc{WildFeedback} Evaluation.} In addition to publicly available benchmarks, we also constructed our own evaluation benchmark from the held-out test set in \textsc{WildFeedback} and evaluated models using user-guided evaluation (\cref{sec:guided_evaluation}).
-We ensured that all samples in the test set were sourced from conversations and users that were never included in the training set.
-Constructing an evaluation dataset for user-guided evaluation is not a trivial task, as we can no longer randomly or stratifiedly select test samples from different domains.
-In user-guided evaluation, we always provide a user-inspired checklist for GPT-4 to guide its evaluation, making it more aligned with real users' preferences.
+\paragraph{\textsc{WildFeedback} Evaluation.} In addition to publicly available benchmarks, we constructed our own evaluation benchmark from the held-out test set in \textsc{WildFeedback} and evaluated models using checklist-guided evaluation (\cref{sec:guided_evaluation}).
+We ensured that all test samples came from conversations and users that were never included in the training set.
+Constructing an evaluation dataset for checklist-guided evaluation is non-trivial, as we can no longer randomly or stratifiedly select test samples from different domains.
+In checklist-guided evaluation, we always provide a user-inspired checklist for GPT-4 to guide its evaluation, making it more aligned with real users' preferences.
 However, individual user preferences can be highly subjective and specific.
 The goal of \textsc{WildFeedback} is not to align language models with the preferences of a specific individual but to learn the broader mode of all individuals' preferences.
 Therefore, we must ensure that the preferences reflected in the test samples represent the majority view.
 Additionally, since the user preferences we extracted are often particular to specific tasks, we also need to ensure that the tasks in the test set are at least somewhat similar to those in the training set.

 To achieve this, we utilized FAISS \citep{douze2024faiss} to cluster user prompts and their summarized preferences.
 We grouped all user prompts into 70 clusters.
 Within each cluster, we selected 10 samples where the preferences were most similar to the other preferences in the same group.
 We then applied similar data curation techniques as described in \textsc{WildBench} \citep{lin2024wildbenchbenchmarkingllmschallenging} to perform deduplication and remove nonsensical tasks, resulting in a final test set of 540 samples.
-This approach ensures that the evaluation set captures a representative range of user preferences, while also maintaining diversity within the clusters.
 By doing so, we aim to provide a more reliable and comprehensive evaluation that reflects the majority's preferences without overfitting to specific, idiosyncratic cases.
-This method allows us to test the model's ability to generalize across a broad spectrum of user needs, ultimately leading to a more robust and user-aligned language model.